lupyuen/quickjs-nuttx/README.md

 QuickJS memory usage -- 2024-01-13 version, 64-bit, malloc limit: -1
 ```

+TODO: Undo all our changes.
+Does it still work?

 TODO: Who is corrupting our memory with FF?

 TODO: assert() is failing because of printf Mutex